zaschiff/CompleteWebDeveloperBootcamp/README.md

 ### PostRequestDemo

 a small code along to demonstrate the use of express to amke post requests and to modify data in the backend of our javascript and html.

+## Unit 27: Working with API's

+This unit covers the stack's use of making a wbe call to an api endpoint, another source of information.
+BY making this call we can collect data from other sources allowing our application to do more with less work involved.

+### ApiRequestDemo

+This application is small js file that shows the use of Axios to make a web call.
+In the lecture vieo Colt uses the npm package _request_ but in a side note and additional video the TA, Ian, states that this package is deprecated and that a comparable package is _Axios_.
+There are some changes that need to be made in order for it to work unlike additional packages needed for _request_ to function.
+Another difference in this file vs. the lecture video is the api to which I am calling.
+The yahoo api Colt uses in the video is no longer free for public use.
+It is still free, but a developer account must be made to get an api key.
+Instead, Ian recommmends a different api call that generates fake data to test the api call.
+Tis is again mention in the side video posted by Ian.

+### movieDB

+A small code along project that shows us the a lightweight but real use scenario in making an api call.
+We use a form field to query a website for movie titles and years.
+The site __omdbapi.com__ does require an api key which Ian provides in a side not prior to the code along project.
+I made into a variable to store it rather than trying to remember it all the time, making string concatenation far easier.

+## Unit 28: YelpCamp Basics

+This is the first course section were we begin to use everything we have learned in order to build a fast responsive, website with very little work put in.
+We use the tools we have covereed including but not limited to: _bootstrap, node.js, express, & ejs_.
+There is another seciton on compelteing this project that involves databases but has been separated for the database section to be covered.